llnl/treescape/README.md

 licenses - This directory contains the licenses for the project. js - This directory contains the javascript code for the project.

+# Tree Mapping:
+for caliReader, you load cali files like so: r = cr.CaliperReader("/path/to/cali/files") r.records then gives you the merged set a of all records from all inputs. then in CaliReader the make_child_map function creates the mapping by calling mapMaker.make repeatedly on all the paths

+For thicket reader, this is how you get trees: th_ens = tt.Thicket.from_caliperreader(cali_files)

+From that I derive a tree.

+Multiple cali_files go in and that function, does not choose a tree.
+Instead, it constructs a super tree that is the union of all nodes and call paths found in all those files.

+All nodes from all callpaths appear.

+The tree grows to include everything encountered.

+If a node is missing in a specific file, the metric value for that node is NaN or absent.

 # Contributions

 We welcome all kinds of contributions: new features, bug fixes, documentation edits; it's all great!